inbn/javascript-api-test/README.md

 ```

-# Objectives met (some are outside of test requirements)
+# Objectives met (some are outside of test requirements) on the Friday, the day the test was assigned
 * Created single page application
 * Added ability to search beers by name
 * Display search results with image, name and taglines